awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-platform.md

 ## Using eb platform for environments<a name="eb3-platform-environment"></a>

 Lists supported platforms and enables you to set the default platform and platform version to use when you launch an environment\.
 Use eb platform list to view a list of all supported platforms\.
-Use eb platform use to change the platform for your project\.
+Use eb platform select to change the platform for your project\.
 Use eb platform show to view your project's selected platform\.

 ### Syntax<a name="eb3-platformenvsyntax"></a>